This accessibility statement applies to www.ashford.gov.uk.

 If you cannot view the map on our ‘contact us’ page then call us on 01233 331111 (press option 9) or email firstname.lastname@example.org for directions.

 Reporting accessibility problems with this website

-We’re always looking to improve the accessibility of our website.
-If you find any problems that aren’t listed on this page or think we’re not meeting the requirements of the accessibility regulations, contact the digital team.
+We’re always looking to improve the accessibility of this website.
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact the digital team.

 Contacting us by phone or visiting us in person